Syllabus subtopic: India and its neighbourhood- relations.

 How do India’s import curbs impact Malaysia?

 Palm oil is crucial for the Malaysian economy as it accounts for 2.8% of gross domestic product and 4.5% of total exports.
-State-owned and private Malaysian refineries will likely have to scramble to find new buyers for their refined product.
+State-owned and private Malaysian refineries will likely have to scramble to find new buyers for their refined products.
 Malaysia is the world’s second-largest producer of palm oil after Indonesia.

 Where does Malaysia stand on trade ties?